Shadow Creatures – Meaning, Mythology, and Explanation

 Do shadow beings really exist?

-That depends on belief – spiritually, they are considered real; scientifically, more as a perception or symbol.
+That depends on belief – spiritually, they are considered real, scientifically more as a perception or symbol.

 Where do shadow beings come from?